Penn Manor High School psychology teacher Maria Vita is one of just 12 finalists for Pennsylvania Teacher of the Year for 2019.

 She helped establish an Aevidum student club at Penn Manor that seeks to create an atmosphere in which all students feel accepted, appreciated, acknowledged and cared for.
 Aevidum also works to increase awareness of depression and prevent teen suicides.

-The Teacher of the Year finalists for 2019 are expected to be named at the end of March.
+The Teacher of the Year for 2019 will be named late in 2018.

 Congrats to a deserving teacher!